 NASC is a voluntary membership that requires supplement manufactures to comply with state, federal and international feed regulations.
-Grand Meadows has earned the highest rating with NASC for compliance with rigorous manufacturing GMP practices, including strict raw material testing, independent lab tests on all finished products ensuring pure formulas that are consistent from the first scoop to the last.
+Grand Meadows has earned the highest rating with NASC for compliance with rigorous manufacturing GMP or Good Manufacturing Practices, including strict raw material testing, independent lab tests on all finished products, ensuring pure formulas that are consistent from the first scoop to the last.

 Nick is adamant in keeping our high-quality level of standards in every aspect of the business: particularly with formulations that are clinically researched from the world’s most respected nutritionists, biochemists, veterinarians, for optimal nutrition and supplementation.